Cumbres and Toltec Scenic Railroad: Current operations

 The Cumbres and Toltec Scenic Railroad operates between late May and late October, with two trains (one in each direction) departing each morning from Antonito, Colorado, and Chama, New Mexico.
 Both trains meet at Osier, Colorado, for lunch.
-At Osier, lunch is served to passengers in a modern dining hall.
-From there, passengers have the option to continue to the other side of the railroad, or they can switch trains and return to their point of origin.
-Once the westbound train arrives at Cumbres Pass, passengers have the option to board motorcoaches to return to Antonito, or they can save an hour and continue into Chama.
-The continental-divide trail brings hikers through Cumbres Pass as well.
+At Osier, lunch is served in a modern dining hall to passengers.
+From there, passengers can either continue to the other side of the railroad or switch trains and return to their point of origin.
+Once the westbound train arrives at Cumbres Pass, passengers can board motorcoaches to return to Antonito, or they can save an hour and continue to Chama.
+The Continental Divide Trail also passes through Cumbres Pass.
 The railroad offers these hikers a ride down the mountain from the pass if desired.
-At the end of the day at both ends, motorcoaches are again provided for passengers who came from the opposite end.
+At the end of the day, motorcoaches are again provided for passengers who arrived from the opposite end.
 The motorcoach ride is about one hour long.

-In addition to the through service, the C&TSRR operates various special excursions during the season such as dinner trains.
+In addition to the through service, the C&TSRR operates various special excursions during the season, such as dinner trains.
 On certain days during the holiday season, the railroad offers special "Santa Trains" from both Chama and Antonito, and guests are encouraged to bring gifts and/or food for the less fortunate.

 Operator changes

-After the C&TSRR was formed in 1971, a bi-state agency, the Cumbres and Toltec Scenic Railroad Commission was created.
+After the C&TSRR was formed in 1971, a bi-state agency, the Cumbres and Toltec Scenic Railroad Commission, was created.
 Railroad operations were then contracted to third-party rail operators.
-In 2012, after long discussions with other third-parties bidding to take over, the Commission formed its own operating company, Cumbres and Toltec Operating LLC They hired John Bush, a veteran of the railroad, to become president on December 13, 2012.
+In 2012, after long discussions with other third parties bidding to take over, the Commission formed its own operating company, Cumbres and Toltec Operating LLC They hired John Bush, a veteran of the railroad, to become president on December 13, 2012.
 Bush retired on November 14, 2020.

 Friends of the C&TSRR

-In 1988, a nonprofit organization called the Friends of the Cumbres and Toltec Scenic Railroad was established to preserve the history of the railroad and help maintain infrastructure and rolling stock.
-The Friends of the C&TSRR also participates in various education programs and provides the railroad guides, known as docents, who inform passengers of historical aspects of the railroad as well as locations of interest.
+In 1988, a nonprofit organization called the Friends of the Cumbres and Toltec Scenic Railroad was established to preserve the railroad's history and help maintain its infrastructure and rolling stock.
+The Friends of the C&TSRR also participates in various education programs and provides the railroad guides, known as docents, who inform passengers about the railroad's historical aspects and locations of interest.